asticode/php-deployment-manager/readme.md

 # Installation

-Import the project with
+Install the project with

     $ composer create-project asticode/php-deployment-manager .

-Make sure the console is executable with

-    $ sudo chmod +x ./app/console

-Install the manager with

-    $ ./app/console manager:install
+And follow the instructions on the screen.

+In case of a problem, remove the folder created and re-run the previous command.

 You can add a new project anytime with